Burning not permitted.

 - Petroleum-fueled stoves, lanterns, or heating devices providing such devices meet the fire underwriter’s specification for safety.

 - The use of commercially manufactured charcoal grills or wood smokers is allowed on private property so long a tight fitting lid is in place during use and sparks and fire brands are contained within the device.
 Devices fueled solely by liquid petroleum, LPG, or LNG are always allowed so long as the flame may be immediately extinguished without residual combustion.

-For more information visit: https://wildlandfire.az.gov/fire-restrictions or contact the Copper Canyon Fire & Medical District Fire Marshal at 928-567-9401 or email email@example.com.
+Additional information can be found at https://wildlandfire.az.gov/fire-restrictions or contact the Copper Canyon Fire & Medical at 928-567-9401

 Stage II Fire Restrictions: